-Disability: Students who wish to request accommodations in this class for a disability should contact Elaine Mara, Assistant Director of Learning Services for Academic and Disability Support, 1307 Main Street.
-Call 610-861-1510.
+Disability: Students who wish to request accommodations for a disability should contact Learning Services for Academic and Disability Support.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.

 ART HISTORY TO THE RENAISSANCE SLIDE LISTS [ADAMS 4th ed.]